Your Appointment

 • Cheque

-Receipts can be emailed for your convenience.
+Receipts will be emailed.
 If you have private healthcare, you can use the receipt to reclaim the appointment cost (please check with your provider).
 Some self-employed or manual workers may be able to claim treatment costs as a business expense if related to work injuries - your accountant can advise.

 “Elizabeth has been absolutely fantastic with our newborn, doing some cranial osteopathy sessions within the first few weeks post birth and following her tongue tie division.
 We've noticed a big difference after the sessions and we've been given some exercises to do with her in between sessions which have been great too.
 The home appointments have been fab rather than having to travel to a clinic, especially in those first few sleep deprived weeks!
 I'd 100% recommend Elizabeth to anybody.”